 Fluctuations in blood sugar can lead to pretty drastic and immediate mood shifts.
 In fact, studies show that unstable blood sugar levels among people with diabetes contribute to negative moods and lower quality of life—more specifically, research suggests high blood sugar often contributes to anger or sadness, and low blood sugar contributes to feelings of nervousness.
 On the upside, you can buffer this blood sugar effect by incorporating fiber, protein, and healthy fats into your meals and snacks.
 Think: an apple and a handful of walnuts, a square of dark chocolate dunked in peanut butter, or Greek yogurt with berries and honey.

 Finally, remember to find meaning in the tough moments.

 The tips above can help you feel better pretty quickly, but for lasting contentment, it’s important to look deeper, too.
 If a tough situation has you feeling down, remind yourself how it’s getting you closer and closer to a larger goal, or how it’s helped you evolve as a person.
 Research shows that having purpose in life helps you recover faster from stressful events.
-And if something that’s stressing you out is not getting you toward a larger goal, sketch out a few actionable steps that can help change your trajectory for the better.
+If something that’s stressing you out isn’t getting you toward a larger goal?
+Sketch out a few actionable steps that can help change your trajectory for the better.